• Skip to main content

 5. Mix well, taste, and let stand for at least 2 hours to allow flavors to blend.

-6. It can be done the day before and keep refrigerated.
+6. It can be done the day before and kept refrigerated.

 Did you make this recipe?